Hollywood Actor Crowe PR Gift - ExBulletin

 Hollywood Actor Crowe PR Gift

 Yesterday, Culture Minister Itthiphol Kunplome met Russell Crowe to show him his goodwill.
-Australian Embassy photo
+(Photo by Australian Embassy)

-Culture Minister Itthiphol Kunplome met with Russell Crowe yesterday to express the government’s appreciation for the goodwill the Hollywood actor showed during his visit to the kingdom.
+Culture Minister Itthiphol Kunplome met with Russell Crowe on Sunday to express the government’s gratitude for the goodwill the Hollywood actor displayed during his visit to the kingdom.

-Government spokesman Thanakorn Wangboonkongchana said the minister met Crowe, 57, on behalf of Prime Minister Prayut Chan-o-cha at the Mandarin Oriental hotel in Bangkok yesterday.
+Government spokesman Thanakorn Wangboonkongchana said the minister met Crowe, 57, on behalf of Prime Minister Prayut Chan-o-cha at the Mandarin Oriental hotel in Bangkok on Sunday.
 Crowe was accompanied by Australian Ambassador to Thailand Allan McKinnon.

 Mr Itthiphol presented the Hollywood actor with a gift and a bouquet of flowers and thanked him for expressing his appreciation for Thailand, the Thai people and the Phuket sandbox tourism program.